Cyberjaya: Physical development

 Spanning about 28.94 square kilometres (7,000 acres), the city is the nucleus of the Multimedia Super Corridor (MSC), until 2022 known as MSC Malaysia, since then rebranded into Malaysia Digital (MD).
 The site for Cyberjaya was primarily undeveloped land consisting of oil palm plantations.
 It has since seen extensive building activities, including a boutique hotel, numerous commercial buildings, offices for MSC (now "MD") Status companies, universities, a community club, and the local council's headquarters.

 It was built as a future city, but no goals toward this end have been announced.
 The Malaysia Digital Economy Corporation (MDEC, formerly Multimedia Development Corporation - MDC), the agency tasked with spearheading the MSC's progress, has its headquarters in the heart of Cyberjaya.

-Setia Haruman also undertakes to install properties such as office buildings, retail space and apartment suites to meet the market's demand.
-Apart from being a Master Developer of Cyberjaya, Setia Haruman also wears the hat as a Property Developer and has constructed commercial, residential and enterprise buildings to meet the thriving community's demands in Cyberjaya.
+Setia Haruman installs properties such as office buildings, retail space and apartment suites to meet the market's demand.
+Apart from being a Master Developer of Cyberjaya, Setia Haruman is also a Property Developer and has constructed commercial, residential and enterprise buildings to meet the thriving community's demands in Cyberjaya.

 Office and commercial facilities

-Many companies who qualify for MSC incentives have relocated their operations to Cyberjaya.
-Among them are: